 A Comprehensive Economic Partnership Agreement (CEPA) between India and Japan was signed on 16th February, 2011.
 This Agreement has come into force from 1st August, 2011.

-Trade Promotion Activities include participation in trade fairs/exhibitions in abroad.
-Holding of bilateral meetings from time to time to promote and facilitate trade
+Trade Promotion Activities include participation by Trade Chambers/Export Promotion Councils along with industries in trade fairs and exhibitions held abroad in NEA countries.
+Holding of bilateral meetings at different levels from time to time to promote and facilitate trade.

 Ownership Information: Website belongs to Department Of Commerce.